jangya/jangya/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on few front end projects using **React, AWS and tailwind CSS**.
+- 🌱 I’m currently learning **flutter**.
+I found flutter has a lot of potential to be a conqueror in future.
+- 👯 I’m looking to collaborate on any interesting web/mobile projects.
+- 📫 How to reach me: [Personal Website](https://jangya.github.io), [LinkedIn](https://www.linkedin.com/in/jangya/)
+- 😄 How to pronounce my name:  It's a sanskrit word should be pronounced as JAGYÁN.
+Please check my linkedin profile for audio.
+- ⚡ Fun fact: Apart from coding I enjoy bike riding and gaming.

 <!--
 **jangya/jangya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.